UnexomWid/eryn/README.md

 You'll need to install a C/C++ compiler, as well as [CMake](https://cmake.org).

 The package will be compiled when you install it through npm, if a prebuild is not available.
+Please note that the `devDependencies` listed in [package.json](https://github.com/UnexomWid/eryn/blob/master/package.json) are required for building the package.

 If you're missing either a compiler or [CMake](https://cmake.org), an error will be shown.
 Make sure you have both, and try again.
 If you want to manually compile the package, see below.

 To manually compile the package, run: